 Many have taken personal journey’s, “Beyond Culture Camp” on their own.
 Thousands have visited the motherland and sought to learn more and see the land that they came from.
 Hundreds have lived and worked in Korea over the years, only a few many years.
 Each has their different stories, the spectrum goes from wonderful to horrible on their reunions.
 Only 2,400 and change have 'found their birth families' with mixed results.
 But for most, they will not even have a chance to be on public television or print media.
 They must Deal with not knowing, sorting out their feelings and emotional wounds.
 They must survive, move on with life.

 If you really think your would have been ‘better off dead’ then GO…kill yourself.
 OR get counseling, seek help, find God, religion.
-Read and learn from full-metal-jacket-ermeyothers on how to overcome.
+Read and learn from others on how to overcome.
 Seek help from those who have traveled the road ahead of you.

 Only the strong survive, so grow a ‘pair’ or put a ‘rock in a sock’, brace yourself up, stand straight up.
 DEAL with your life, find your self-identity.
 The KWB is tired of hearing SOME of the “Woe is me.
 I are ruined because I were adopted” crowd.